-We are a family of six who lives each day here on lemonade lane taking the lemons thrown at us, adding some sugar and sweetening things up.
+We are a family of six (now nine) who lives each day here on lemonade lane taking the lemons thrown at us, adding some sugar and sweetening things up.
 We are shaped not only by our circumstances but also by the sweetness each member brings to the mix.